 Before his appointment to the USCIT, Judge Pogue served as a Judge in Connecticut's Superior Court.

 Prior to appointment to the Connecticut bench, Judge Pogue served as Chairman of Connecticut's Commission on Hospitals and Health Care, the public agency responsible for regulating Connecticut's health care industry.
 He was originally appointed as Commissioner by Governor O' Neill in 1989, and was named Chairman by Governor Weicker.
 Prior to joining the Commission, Judge Pogue practiced law in Connecticut for fifteen years with the firm of Kestell, Pogue, & Gould.

 Judge Pogue is a magna cum laude, Phi Beta Kappa graduate of Dartmouth College, with highest honors in government, and has done graduate work at the University of Essex, England.
 He holds a J.D. degree from the Yale Law School and a masters of philosophy from Yale University.

 Law Clerk Hiring Policy

 One clerk is hired each year for a two-year clerkship commencing September.
 Please refer to Judge Pogue's entry on the Online System for Clerkship Application Review (OSCAR) for his current needs.
 Applicants must submit a cover letter, resume, undergraduate and law school transcripts, three letters of recommendation and a writing sample.
 Law review or other writing experience, and experience or interest in international trade are considered in ranking applicants.
 Travel for circuit court work required.

-Chief Judge Donald C. Pogue accepts applications for the following annual internships:
+Senior Judge Donald C. Pogue accepts applications for the following annual internships: